-Given the main principles of the a-layer of PDT annotation (no addition/deletion of to-kens, no word-order changes, no word corrections), one would have to introduce arbitrary, linguistically irrelevant rules for spoken material annotation with a doubtful use even if applied consistently to the corpus.
-Avoiding that, transcriptions currently present in the CAC could not be syntactically annotated using the annotation guidelines of the PDT.
+Given the main principles of the a-layer of PDT annotation (no addition/deletion of tokens, no word-order changes, no word corrections), one would have to introduce arbitrary, linguistically irrelevant rules for spoken material annotation with a doubtful use even if applied consistently to the corpus.
+Avoiding that, transcriptions currently present in the CAC could not be syntactically annotated using the annotation guidelines of the PDT, thus the latest published version of CAC - CAC 2.0 - consists of written texts both morphologically and syntactically annotated and spoken texts morphologically annotated only.

-However, in the future, we plan to complete the annotation of the spoken language transcriptions, using the scheme of the so-called "speech reconstruction" project (Mikulová et al., 2008), running now within the framework of the PDT (for both Czech and English)5.
-This project will enable to use the text-based guidelines for syntactic annotation of spoken matea separate by introducing of annotation, which allows for "editing" of the original transcript and transforming it thus into a grammatical, comprehensible text.
+We plan to complete the annotation of the spoken language transcriptions, using the scheme of the so-called "speech reconstruction" project (Mikulová et al., 2008), running now within the framework of the PDT (for both Czech and English).17 This project will enable to use the textbased guidelines for syntactic annotation of spoken material by introducing a separate layer of annotation, which allows for "editing" of the original transcript and transforming it thus into a grammatical, comprehensible text.
 The "edited" layer is in addition to the original transcript and contains explicit links between them at the word granularity, allowing in turn for observations of the relation between the original transcript and its syntactic annotation (made "through" the edited text) without any loss.
-The scheme picks up the threads of the speech reconstruction approach developed for English by Erin Fitzgerald (Fitzgerald, Jelinek, 2008).
-Just for a comparison see our sample sentence (analyzed in Sect.
-5) transformed into a reconstructed sentence (The bold marking means changes, and parentheses indicate elements left out in the reconstructed sentence.).
+The scheme picks up the threads of the speech reconstruction approach developed for English by (Fitzgerald, Jelinek, 2008).

+Our sample sentence (listed in Table 2) transformed into a reconstructed sentence, into three separated sentences in fact, is presented in Table 3 (The bold marking means changes, and parentheses indicate elements left out in the reconstructed sentence.).
+After the reconstruction, the sentences can be annotated according to the PDT guidelines (Figure 5).

-CZ: A (to) jsou trošku rozdílné,(jedna je,) jedna má světlou budovu a druhá má tmavou budovu.(, ony) Jsou umístěny (v jednom,) v jednom areále, ale (ta,) to centrum (, patřilo té,) bylo (to) v bloku Univerzity vlámské(,) a já jsem se ptala na (univerzitě, na, v) Univerzitě svobodné.(, že, no a to přeci oni nevědí, to nanejvýš, to prostě jedině,) Když je to Univerzita vlámská, tak o tom oni přece nemohou nic vědět (, a nic).
+A (to) jsou trošku rozdílné, (jedna je,) jedna má světlou budovu a druhá má tmavou budovu. (, ony) Jsou umístěny (v jednom,) v jednom areále, ale (ta,) to centrum (, patřilo té,) bylo (to) v bloku Univerzity vlámské(,) a já jsem se ptala na (univerzitě, na, v) Univerzitě svobodné. (, že, no a to přeci oni nevědí, to nanejvýš, to prostě jedině,) Když je to Univerzita vlámská, tak o tom oni přece nemohou nic vědět (, a nic).